USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

     git switch CRACMMdocs
     git merge main
     ```

+5. Before HTML can be built properly using Sphinx, it is important that the Sphinx working path is set correctly.
+To do this, open up the file `conf.py`.
+In the top section of the file, right before the "Project inormation" section, there should be a line that looks somthing like this:
+    ```
+    sys.path.insert(1, '<path to a directory>')
+    ```
+    Replace the path included in the parentheses with the absolute path of the root directory of your local CRACMM repository.
+Then, save the file and return to the command line.
+For more information on the purpose of this line, click [here](#path-setting).

-5. Next, enter the `sphinx` directory by entering the commands: `git switch CRACMMdocs` followed by `cd sphinx`.
+6. Next, enter the `sphinx` directory by entering the command:
+    ```
+    cd sphinx
+    ```

-6. Now its time to build the HTML for the website!
+7. Now its time to build the HTML for the website!
 To do this, run the command:
     ```
     ./run_build.csh
     ```